Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

-Learn what to expect when selling at a local craft show and how to make craft shows a part of your overall business plan.
+Read on to learn what to expect when selling at a local craft show and how to make craft shows a part of your overall business plan.

-Choose the Right Venue for Selling Crafts
+1. Choose the Right Venue for Selling Crafts

 The event you choose to attend will have a huge impact on your success and your bottom line.
 Learn about the different types of events out there.

 Free Admission Craft Fairs